Line 22100 – Carrying charges, interest expenses, and other expenses

 You cannot deduct any of the following amounts on line 22100 of your return:

-- interest you paid on money that you borrowed to contribute to a registered retirement savings plan (RRSP), a deferred profit-sharing plan (DPSP), a pooled registered pension plan (PRPP), a registered pension plan (RPP), a retirement compensation arrangement (RCA), a net income stabilization account, a specified pension plan (SPP), a registered education savings plan (RESP), a registered disability savings plan (RDSP), or a tax-free savings account (TFSA)
+- interest you paid on money that you borrowed to contribute to an RRSP, a deferred profit-sharing plan (DPSP), a PRPP, a registered pension plan (RPP), a retirement compensation arrangement (RCA), a net income stabilization account, an SPP, a registered education savings plan (RESP), a registered disability savings plan (RDSP), a TFSA or an FHSA

 - safety deposit box charges